An Act respecting fisheries

 fishery officer means a person who is designated as a fishery officer pursuant to subsection 5(1); (agent des pêches)

-fish habitat means spawning grounds and any other areas, including nursery, rearing, food supply and migration areas, on which fish depend directly or indirectly in order to carry out their life processes; (habitat)
+fish habitat means water frequented by fish and any other areas on which fish depend directly or indirectly to carry out their life processes, including spawning grounds and nursery, rearing, food supply and migration areas; (habitat)

 fishing means fishing for, catching or attempting to catch fish by any method; (pêche)